billyeo/LoL-Map-Checker/README.md

 Wait about 10 seconds for the api calls to register and data to load.
 You will get visual displays of match history and analytical graphs.

+For the heat map for single games, press Expand on a game then select the Maps tab.

 For additonal graphs, like the creeper score button at the bottom to run you need to.
 Press expand on a match, or multiple matches, then you need to press the button 'Print all Creeps'